maxskunkworks/TLG/tlg-base-config_3-vm/README.md

 The following resources are deployed as part of the solution:

-+ **ADDC VM**: Windows Server 2012 R2 VM configured as a domain controller and DNS with static private IP address
++ **ADDC VM**: Windows Server 2012 R2 or 2016 VM configured as a domain controller and DNS with static private IP address
-+ **App Server VM**: Windows Server 2012 R2 VM joined to the domain
++ **App Server VM**: Windows Server 2012 R2 or 2016 VM joined to the domain
 + **Client VM**: Windows 10 client joined to the domain
 + **Storage account**: Disgnostics storage account.
 ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389
-+ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address
++ **Virtual network**: Virtual network for internal traffic, configured with custom DNS pointing to the ADDC's private IP address and tenant subnet 10.0.0.0/8
 + **Network interfaces**: 1 NIC per VM
 + **Public IP addresses**: 1 public IP per VM
 + **JoinDomain**: Each member VM uses the **JsonADDomainExtension** extension to join the domain.